Thank you for reading our post, please rate this article at the end.

 But what if there’s nothing to get rid of in your backpack?

-In this case, you have no other option than to take a heavier backpack.
-You shouldn’t leave out necessary items or cut your food short to meet some weight milestones.
+In this case, you have no alternative but to take a heavier backpack.
+You shouldn’t omit necessary items or cut your food short to meet weight milestones.

-You must be a little more conscious about resource management if you have a heavy backpack.
-For example, you may need to slow down your pace so you don’t get exhausted quickly.
+You must be more mindful of resource management if you have a heavy backpack.
+For example, you may need to slow your pace to avoid becoming exhausted quickly.
 Remember that doing so will reduce the distance you’ll be able to cover.

 If slowing down isn’t an option, you must work on your endurance before the trip to the challenging trail.
 As mentioned above, you can build up your endurance on easier trails.